respoke/docs/src/client/javascript/guide/messaging-individual.md

 ## Overview

 Sending 1:1 messages to individual users is easy using Respoke.
 First connect to Respoke either in [development mode](/client/javascript/getting-started.html) or [authenticated](/client/javascript/guide/authentication.html).
+Then we're ready to start writing some code.

 ## Send Indiviual Message

-Next, get the endpoint you want to message
+Next, get the endpoint you want to send a message to.

     var endpoint = client.getEndpoint({
         id: "kirk@enterprise.com"
     });

-Finally, send a message to the individual.
+Then, send a message to the individual.

     // The message can be simple text endpoint.sendMessage("Live Long and Prosper");